5 Safety Tips For Managing Construction During a Rainy Season

 Workers’ safety should be the number one concern in all types of home construction projects, regardless of the weather condition.
 But during the rainy season, the risk of slip and fall is far worse, as snow and ice can make roofs, walkways, roads and floors slippery.

 Additionally, it is important to monitor the wind chill temperature, as some workers may not be physically fit to work in the cold.
 If the weather is severely bad (such as in the case of a hurricane or storm), it is expedient to stop work immediately.
-Otherwise, the following proper measures should be observed:
+Otherwise, the following work safety measures should be observed:

 - Wear protective gears and visibility clothing, including raincoat, boots and gloves that have slip-proof grip.